The Online Checkout Experience: What Your Customers Want in 2021

-A surprising figure to see is that only 24% of eCommerce stores offer free delivery, while 26% say it’s too costly and choose not to offer it and the remaining 48% only offer this option when they reach a certain purchase threshold.
+A surprising figure to see that only 24% of eCommerce stores offer free delivery, while 26% say it’s too costly and choose not to offer it and the remaining 48% only offering this option when they reach a certain purchase threshold.

-To improve confidence in your audience, being able to offer free shipping and the rest of the above that customers nowadays are demanding, is implementing the use of address and location intelligence tools.
-These solutions bring a whole tier of functionalities which are vital in today’s eCommerce climate.
+To improve confidence towards your audience, being able to offer free shipping and the rest of the above that customers nowadays are demanding, is implementing the use of address and location intelligence tools.
+These solutions bring a whole tier of functionalities which we are vital in today’s eCommerce climate.

-The first is the use of an address lookup and address autocomplete service, which works in the back end of your webforms, ideally making it a breeze for customers to fill in their information when checking out.
-Working as a search engine, this offers a list of verified postal addresses specified to the customer’s country format if your store is on an international basis.
-All this is done by entering the first few stokes or postcodes.
+The first is the use of an address lookup and autocomplete service, which works in the back end of your webforms, ideally making it a breeze for customers filling in their information when checking out.
+Working as a search engine, this offers a list of verified postal address specified to the customers country format if your store is on an international basis.
+All this is done by entering the first few stokes or postcode.

-This may sound rather straight forward but the importance of data quality, being clean address and postcodes entering one’s systems are often ignored or not attended to as much as they should.
+This may sound rather straight forward but the importance of clean, verified address data entering one’s systems is often ignored or not attended to as much as it should.

 To put this into further perspective delivery companies handle millions of parcels per day, and while being reliable in most regards, parcels still get lost, misdelivered, or delayed, which can primarily be due to the address data passed on from the retailer.
 So, who is responsible for making up this loss?
 Well in most cases it is the retailer that takes the hard costs for this, ensuring their customers get what they pay for.

-Something to consider as most British consumers state that they are less likely to order from a store again if they have a bad experience with their delivery.
+Something to consider as most British consumers state that they less likely to order from a store again they have a bad experience with their delivery.

-An embedded address checker will not only improve the UX for customers checking out but ensure that only accurate addresses, local or international enter your systems safeguarding any risk of bad address data getting passed on to your delivery or logistics partners.
+An address lookup and autocomplete tool will not only improve the UX for customers checking out but ensure that only valid postal addresses, local or international enter your systems safeguarding any risk of bad address data getting passed on to your delivery or logistics partners.

-Use our ROI Calculator to see what an address validation API could save you
+Use our ROI Calculator to see what bad address data could potentially cost you.

 Add Geocoding for more Possibilities.